 Student Challenge 2012

-The Winner of this year's competition is Olawale Lawal (University of Bath) who wrote a parable which can be read here.
-As the winner, Olalwe will recieve the grand prize of £400.
+The winner is Olawale Lawal (University of Bath) who wrote a parable.
+As the winner, Olalwe will receive the grand prize of £400.

-In third place came Ha Phung Do (Abbey College) who made a cartoon which can be viewed here
+In third place came Ha Phung Do (Abbey College) who made a cartoon (PDF).

 There are a further seven commended entries: